|

 Virginia, and Rowley's final show was

-held in April 1979.The grandstand
+held on April

 seating was transferred from Brompton to